videogamepreservation/freesynd/trunk/freesynd/projects/visualc9/README.txt

 2) Set the appropriate macros :
-* dynamic macros : those macros are settable in the project properties _WIN32 / WIN32 : used to specify it's a WinNt platform (mandatory) DEBUG : used in the Debug configuration (for example for logging) SYSTEM_SDL : used to specify the implementation of the System interface.
+* dynamic macros : those macros are settable in the project properties _WIN32 / WIN32 : used to specify it's a WinNt platform (mandatory) DEBUG : used in the Debug configuration (for example for logging) WIN_SECURE : used to switch between standard lib functions and secure ones (only in Windows with VS) SYSTEM_SDL : used to specify the implementation of the System interface.
                  For now, this is the only implementation GP2X : used to build for the GP2X platform CHEAP_LEAK_DETECTION : set to debug memory leaks